Mālama ʻAlae ʻUla Habitat at Waimea Valley (Oʻahu) Volunteer Day

 We are partnering with Pacific Birds Habitat Joint Venture and Waimea Valley for a campaign to highlight the ʻalae ʻula or Hawaiian Gallinule, an endangered waterbird unique to Hawaiʻi.
 There are only around 700 left in the world (on Oʻahu and Kauaʻi).
 Join us for a volunteer day to protect and celebrate the ʻalae ʻula!
-We will have partner booths to share about their inspiring work, a special ʻalae ʻula oli created by Keahi Renaud, and a cultural tour through the valley.
+We will have partner booths to share about their inspiring work, a special ʻalae ʻula oli, and a cultural tour through the valley.

 Volunteer tasks include: